openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (3) The Authorization Endpoint returns an Authorization Response with the Authorization Code upon successfully processing the Authorization Request.

-Note that steps (2) and (3) happen in the frontchannel, by redirecting the End-User via the User Agent.
+Note: steps (2) and (3) happen in the frontchannel, by redirecting the End-User via the User Agent.
 Those steps are defined in (#authorization_endpoint).

 (4) The Wallet sends a Token Request to the Token Endpoint with the Authorization Code obtained in step (3).
 The Token Endpoint returns an Access Token in the Token Response upon successfully validating Authorization Code.
 This step happens in the backchannel using server to server communication.
 This step is defined in (#token_endpoint).